0xsamjain/Writing_Evaluator_project/README.md

-This evaluator aims to correctly identify the type of statement the user has provided based on various parameters each with different weighatge and the provide feedback on improve the written text.
+This evaluator aims to correctly identify the type of statement being made by the user based on various parameters each with different weightage and then provide feedback to improve the written statement.